beginning of content

 What is advocacy?

-Sometimes people cannot stand up for their own healthcare rights.
-In these cases, another person can do it for them.
+Sometimes people cannot speak up for their own healthcare rights.
+If this happens, another person can do it for them.
 This is called advocacy.

 If you are caring for someone whose healthcare rights have been denied, you can talk directly to the healthcare provider.
 You can also follow the steps above to make a complaint.